VkumarStack/Genre_Classifier/README.md

 * Decision Trees

 #### Usage
-1. Clone the repository, the required data is already included in the 'data/' folder.
+1. Clone the repository: The required data is already included in the 'data/' folder.
 2. Run the notebooks: Each algorithm has its own folder.
 Navigate to the respective model folder and run the Jupyter notebook to preprocess the data, train, and evaluate the model.